Khnum: Gallery

 Khnum with the curved horns of Ammon, of the Late Period of ancient Egypt, made of soapstone.

 Amulet of Khnum, of the Ptolemaic Period, made of faience.

 Psamtik II offers a sacrifice to the god Khnum wearing a solar disk (right).

 Emperor Domitian slays the country's enemies in front of Khnum and Menhit, southeast side of the Temple of Esna from Roman times, Egypt.

 Seated statue of Khnum, 18th Dynasty, Louvre Museum, Paris, France.

-Relief at Deir el-Haggar (V) depicting Titus Caesar (left) making an offering before Khnum (middle) and Satet (right).
+Relief at Deir el-Haggar depicting Titus (left) making an offering before Khnum (middle) and Satis (right).

 Painted relief of Thutmose I and Khnum in Elephantine Island.

 Khnum on the details of the sarcophagus of the mummy from the Perpignan Museum.
 The mummy is a priest-scribe of the temple of Amun-Re from the 21st dynasty named Iouef-en-Khonsou.

 The Temple of Khnum at Esna.